 (r) To coordinate education, training and public awareness regarding the interstate movement of offenders for officials involved in such activity;

 (s) To establish uniform standards for the reporting, collecting, and exchanging of data.

-ARTICLE VI ORGANIZATION AND OPERATION OF THE INTERSTATE COMMISSION
+(a) Bylaws.
 The interstate commission shall, by a majority of the members, within twelve months of the first interstate commission meeting, adopt bylaws to govern its conduct as may be necessary or appropriate to carry out the purposes of the compact, including, but not limited to:

 (1) Establishing the fiscal year of the interstate commission;